-If the child has not been arrested yet, seek to prevent arrest and custody from taking place by
+If the child has not been arrested yet, seek to prevent arrest and custody from taking place by requesting a voluntary police interview.

-The National protocol on reducing unnecessary criminalisation of looked-after children and care leavers (Department for Education, 2018a) provides quidance:
+The National protocol on reducing unnecessary criminalisation of looked-after children and care leavers (Department for Education, 2018a) provides guidance:

-"If the decision to call the police is made, then, upon the arrival of the police at the scene. a joint view (police and carer) should inform whether arrest is necessary and proportionate.
+"If the decision to call the police is made, then, upon the arrival of the police at the scene, a joint view (police and carer) should inform whether arrest is necessary and proportionate.
 Where arrest is considered necessary there should be a presumption to interview children in voluntary reporting suites, outside of police custody, wherever possible." (page 34)